Salò, or the 120 Days of Sodom: Alternative endings

 Pasolini was undecided on what type of conclusion the film should have, to the point of having conceived and shot four different endings: the first was a shot of a red flag in the wind with the words "Love You", but it was abandoned by the director because he thought it "too pompous" and "prone to the ethics of psychedelic youth", which he detested.
 The second showed all the actors, other than the four gentlemen, the director and his troupe perform a wild dance in a room of the villa furnished with red flags and the scene was filmed with the purpose of using it as a background scene during the credits, but was discarded because it appeared, in the eyes of Pasolini, chaotic and unsatisfactory.
 Another final scene, discovered years later and which was only in the initial draft of the script, showed, after the torture's end, the four gentlemen walk out of the house and drawing conclusions about the morality of the whole affair.
-Finally, keeping the idea of dance as the summation of carnage, Pasolini chose to mount the so-called final "Margherita", with the two young soldiers dancing.
+Finally, keeping the idea of dance as the summation of carnage, Pasolini chose to mount the so-called final "Margherita", with the two young blackshirts dancing.

 Release

-Salò premiered at the Paris Film Festival on 23 November 1975, three weeks following Pasolini's death.
+Salò premiered at the Paris Film Festival on 23 November 1975, three weeks after Pasolini's death.
 In Italy, the film was initially rejected for screening by the Italian censorship, but received approval on 23 December 1975.
 The approval, however, was withdrawn three weeks after the film's Italian release in January 1976 and it was formally banned.
 Worldwide distribution for the film was supplied by United Artists.
 In the United States, however, the film was given a limited release via Zebra Releasing Corporation on 3 October 1977.